+- (d) The voting station at each Senator's desk in the Chamber shall be used only by the Senator to whom the station is assigned.
+Under no circumstances shall any other person vote at a Senator's station.
+It is a breach of the ethical obligation of a Senator either to request that another vote at the requesting Senator's station, or to vote at another Senator's station.
+The Presiding Officer shall enforce this rule without exception.

+- (e) When the electronic voting system is used, the Presiding Officer shall state the question and shall then state substantially the following: "All in favor vote 'aye'; all opposed vote 'no'; \\\\\ seconds will be allowed for voting on this question; the Clerk will record the vote."
+After the machine locks and records the vote, the Presiding Officer shall announce the vote and declare the result.

-- (f) One copy of the machine print-out of the vote record shall be filed in the office of the Principal Clerk, and one copy shall be filed in the Legislative Library where it shall be open to public inspection.
+- (f) One copy of the machine printout of the vote record shall be filed in the office of the Principal Clerk, and one copy shall be filed in the Legislative Library where it shall be open to public inspection.

 - (g) When the Presiding Officer ascertains that the electronic voting system is inoperative before a vote is taken or while a vote is being taken on the electronic system, he shall announce that fact to the Senate and any partial electronic system voting record shall be voided.
 In such a case, if the Constitution of North Carolina or the Rules of the Senate require a call of the ayes and noes, the Clerk shall call the roll of the Senate, and the ayes and noes shall be taken manually and shall be recorded on the Journal.
-All other votes shall be taken by voice vote as prescribed in Senate Rule 26(a).
-If, after a vote is taken on the electronic system, it is discovered that a malfunction caused an error in the electronic system print-out, the Presiding Officer shall direct the Reading Clerk and the Principal Clerk to verify and correct the print-out record and so advise the Senate.
+All other votes shall be taken as prescribed in Senate Rule 26.
+If, after a vote is taken on the electronic system, it is discovered that a malfunction caused an error in the electronic system printout, the Presiding Officer shall direct the Reading Clerk and the Principal Clerk to verify and correct the print-out record and so advise the Senate.

 - (h) For the purpose of identifying motions on which the vote is taken on the electronic system (the identification codes having no relation to the order of precedence of motions), the motions are coded as follows:

 - 1. To lay on the table.

 - 2. For the previous question.

 - 3. To postpone indefinitely.

 - 4. To postpone to a day certain.

 - 5. To refer to a committee.

 - 6. To reconsider.

 - 7. To adopt.

 - 8. To concur.

 - 9. To take from the table.

 - 10. Miscellaneous.

 - RULE 26.
 Voice votes; call for ayes and noes.-(a) When the electronic voting system is not used, all votes on which a call of the roll of the Senate is not required shall be taken by voice vote.
 The question shall be put as follows: "Those in favor say 'aye'," and, after the affirmative vote is expressed, "Opposed 'no'"; after which the Presiding Officer shall announce the result.
-If a division on any vote is desired, it must be called for immediately before the result of the voting is announced on any question, and upon such call, the Presiding Officer shall require the members to stand and be counted for and against the proposition under consideration.
+If a division on any vote is desired, it must

+be called for immediately before the result of the voting is announced on any question, and upon such call, the Presiding Officer shall require the members to stand and be counted for and against the proposition under consideration.
-- (b) The ayes and the noes may be called for on any question before the vote is taken.
-If a Senator desires the ayes and noes recorded on the Journal on a question, he shall address the Presiding Officer and obtain recognition and say, "Upon that question I call for the ayes and noes."
-Whereupon the Presiding Officer shall say, "Is the call sustained?"
-If one-fifth of the Senators present then stand, the vote shall be taken on the electronic voting system if it is operative, and the ayes and noes shall be recorded on the Journal.
-If the electronic voting system is inoperative, the roll of the Senate shall be